OfficeDev/office-js-docs-pr/docs/testing/debug-office-add-ins-on-ipad-and-mac.md

 ---
 title: Debug Office Add-ins on a Mac
-description: 'Learn how to use a Mac to debug Office Add-ins.' ms.date: 03/11/2022 ms.localizationpriority: medium
+description: Learn how to use a Mac to debug Office Add-ins. ms.date: 03/11/2022 ms.localizationpriority: medium
 ---